Budget, Timing, and a Big Idea: The Reform Trifecta

 Audio Clip 7: White House Fellows – “Match-Maker Mike” for LBJ and Doris Kearns 20

-Mike enjoyed his work with the Gardner-inspired White House Fellows and has found his Title I experiences both with its congressionally-mandated advisory council in 1966 as well as this following year at the Director of the Program Planning and Evaluation at the Bureau of Elementary and Secondary Education to be invaluable throughout his career.
+Mike enjoyed his work with the Gardner-inspired White House Fellows and has found his Title I experiences both with its congressionally-mandated advisory council in 1966 as well as his following year as the Director of the Program Planning and Evaluation at the Bureau of Elementary and Secondary Education to be invaluable throughout his career.

 Nevertheless, already by 1967, with President Johnson becoming increasingly mired in an unpopular Vietnam War effort and his focus no longer centered as much on Great Society programs, Mike’s thoughts turned increasingly to his long-standing interest in the congressional side of government.